warptools/warpforge-site/README.md

 ## Community
 Join our community!
 You can read more about it on our [community page](/community.md), or hop right in on [Matrix](https://matrix.to/#/#warpforge:matrix.org) and chat with us!

+## Contributing to the website
+Contributions are appreciated, if you see something that looks off or you want to add stuff to the website, either open an [issue](https://github.com/warptools/warpforge-site/issues) or fix the problem yourself and create a pull-request when you're done!
+You can find some information on how to run the website locally [here](/docs/running-locally.md).